 When recreating your timers in the new app, you may wish to consider consolidating your timers.
 If you had a high-priority SLA of 1 hour - you may have multiple reminders in order to prevent a breach.
 Below is an example of what this may look like:

-Thanks to a new feature called 'relative ticket updates' in the new Timers app, you can consolidate all these into a single timer using the configuration below:
+Thanks to a new feature called 'relative ticket updates' in the new Timers app, you can consolidate all these into a single timer using the configuration below.
+These can be created as workflows in the app which you can set on your timers.
+For more information on to create and use workflows, please see this article: Using Timer workflows

 How do I recreate my triggers?